 - Are a past Curtin student who has previously been awarded a grade or mark or have withdrawn unit(s) after census date; or

-- Are a student completing your studies with Curtin College - formerly Curtin International College (CIC); or
+- Are a student completing or who has previously completed your studies with Curtin College - formerly Curtin International College (CIC); or

-- Are a student who has completed the Enabling Course in Science, Engineering and Health and is now seeking admission into an undergraduate degree course; or
+- Are a student who has previously been awarded a grade or a mark or has withdrawn unit(s) after the census date from the Enabling Course in Science, Engineering and Health and is now seeking admission into an undergraduate degree course; or

 - Are a student who has completed previous studies at Curtin College of Higher Education or VTEC; or